-All three boards provide up to 16 analog inputs.
+Both boards provide up to 16 analog inputs.
 Each input can be individually configured as single-ended or differential.
 The analog inputs have 16-bit resolution.

-The input ranges are bipolar-only.
-They have four ranges of $\pm 10V$, $\pm 5V$, ± 500 mV, and ± 50 mV.
+The boards' input ranges are bipolar-only.
+They have four ranges of $\pm 10V$, $\pm 5V$, $\pm 500mV$, and $\pm 50mV$.
 The ranges are software-selectable.

 The boards provide nine user-configurable trigger/clock/gate pins.
 They are available at a 100-pin I/O connector.
 Six are configurable as inputs and three are configurable as outputs.
-Refer to Chapter 3 "Functional Details") and Chapter 5 ("Specifications") for more information.